 Good reasons to reset:

-- Forgotten admin password
+- You forgot the admin password

-- Preparing the router for resale
+- You're preparing it for resale

 Not a good reason: